TanStack/query/docs/src/pages/community/tkdodos-blog.md

 ## [#5: Testing React Query](https://tkdodo.eu/blog/testing-react-query)

 > The docs already cover pretty well what you need to do to get started when testing React Query.
 This article shows some additional tips (like turning off `retries` or silencing the `console`) you might want to follow when testing custom hooks or components using them.
-It also links to an [example repository](https://github.com/TkDodo/testing-react-query) with tests for success and error states.
+It also links to an [example repository](https://github.com/TkDodo/testing-react-query) with tests for success and error states, powered by `mock-service-worker`.
 [Read more...](https://tkdodo.eu/blog/testing-react-query)

 ## [#6: React Query and TypeScript](https://tkdodo.eu/blog/react-query-and-type-script)